Connecting to Amazon Redshift Database¶

 Note: In this case, we will create a new table and name it as PurchaseHistory.

 To read more on the different data writing options available for a database table, click here.

-There are different Data Load Options for Amazon Redshift data provider, we will select Bulk Insert with Batch Size since we’ve connected to the Amazon S3 Bucket and adjust the batch size to 1000.
+There are different Data Load Options for Amazon Redshift data provider, we will select Bulk Insert with Batch Size since we have connected to the Amazon S3 Bucket and adjust the batch size to 1000.

-Once you’ve set the data reading options, click OK.
+Once you have set the data reading options, click OK.

 We have successfully configured Amazon Redshift as your database provider for the Database Table Destination object.
 The data will now be written to the Amazon Redshift Database once the dataflow is run.

 If we preview the output for the destination object, we can see that the summed up unit price and quantities for each customer record have been written into the destination table.